Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 ## Maca is Rambling

 7th August 2011
-I was very pleased to get a double-mention in an article about the best jQuery 3D effects plugins, with Three Dee and Image Parallax both getting a mention.
-You can read the full article on [Maca Is Rambling…](http://karlmac.com/2011/08/13-amazing-jquery-3d-effects-plugins/).
+I was very pleased to get a double mention in an article about the best jQuery 3D effects plugins, with Three Dee and Image Parallax both getting a mention.

 ## NCover